 The project can be accessed here.
 You need a WebGL compatible browser to view the application.
-Choose an image, the number of stipple points and their respective size and colour and the program will generate a stipple image representation, look the best les mills body pump vacaville.
+Choose an image, the number of stipple points and their respective size and colour and the program will generate a stipple image representation, look for roofing installation and replacement in New Jersey.
 The program is iterative, meaning that it gradually gets more accurate over time click now.
 At any point you can stop the application and save the output to your computer.

 The source repo and commit history can be viewed on github.